rharber/react-todo/README.md

 Click the check box next to a todo item to complete it.
 Completed items are checked with strikethrough text.

 ### Filter Items
+- Click the `All` button to show both completed and incomplete todo list items.
+(Default behavior)
 - Click the `Active` button to show only the incomplete todo list items.
 - Click the `Done` button to show only the completed todo list items.